 Other cards may offer more potential value from their benefits, but the American Express® Gold Card’s combo of credits and rewards makes it a strong choice for those who aren’t ready to shell out for a card with a pricier annual fee.

-With a potential total of $240 in annual credits via Uber Cash and the monthly dining credit’s restaurant partners, you can get very close to the annual fee just by taking advantage of those two $10 credits every month.
+With a potential total of $240 in annual credits via Uber Cash and the monthly dining credit’s restaurant partners, you can get fairly close to the cost of the annual fee just by taking advantage of those two $10 credits every month.

 The most valuable American Express® Gold Card benefits